dokku/dokku/docs/configuration/nginx.md

 {{ .SSL_INUSE }}                    Boolean set when an app is SSL-enabled
 {{ .SSL_SERVER_NAME }}              List of SSL VHOSTS
 ```

+Finally, each process type has it's network listeners - a list of IP:PORT pairs for the respective app containers - exposed via an `.DOKKU_APP_${PROCESS_TYPE}_LISTENERS` variable - the `PROCESS_TYPE` will be upper-cased with hyphens transformed into underscores.
+Users can use the new variables to expose non-web processes via the nginx proxy.

 > Note: Application config variables are available for use in custom templates.
 To do so, use the form of `{{ var "FOO" }}` to access a variable named `FOO`.